Dynamoid/dynamoid/README.md

   config.namespace = 'dynamoid_app_development'

   # [Optional].
 If provided, it communicates with the DB listening at the endpoint.
-  # This is useful for testing with [Amazon Local DB] (http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html).
+  # This is useful for testing with [DynamoDB Local] (http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html).
   config.endpoint = 'http://localhost:3000'
 end
 ```